Khandava Forest

-Arjuna and Krishna are stated to have cleared this forest by setting it afire.
+Arjuna and Kṛṣṇa are stated to have cleared this forest by setting it afire.
 The inhabitants of this forest were displaced.
-This was the root cause of the enmity of the naga Takshaka towards the Kuru kings who ruled from Indraprastha and Hastinapura.
+This was the root cause of the enmity of the Nāga Takshaka towards the Kuru kings who ruled from Indraprastha and Hastinapura.

 Legend

 According to legend, Agni, the god of fire, needed to burn down the forest so that he could satisfy his hunger.
 There was no other thing that would have satisfied his hunger.
+The Mahabharata states that Indra was the protecting deity (Deva) of Khandava forest, which is why the region was known as Indraprastha.

 But each time he started a fire there, Indra made it rain and the fire was doused.
 So, Agni disguised as a Brahmana, approached Krishna and Arjuna, and asked for their help.
-The Mahabharata states that Indra was the protecting deity (deva) of Khandava forest, which is why the region was known as Indraprastha.
-When the forest was being burned, Indra attacked Arjuna with his bolt (vajra), injuring him.
-But Arjuna and Krishna defeated all devas, gandharvas, and asuras in that fierce battle, and burnt the entire forest.
+When the forest was being burned, Indra attacked Arjuna with his bolt (Vajra), injuring him.
+But Arjuna and Krishna defeated all Devas, gandharvas, and asuras in that fierce battle, and burnt the entire forest.

 All, but seven living creatures were consumed by Agni.
 The seven living creatures that were saved from the fire were, a naga named Ashvasena (Son of Takshaka), Mayadanava, and five Sarangakas (birds).
 The five birds were Jarita (wife of Rishi Mandapala) and their four children were Jaritari, Sarisrikka, Stambhamitra, and Drona.

-Rishi Mandapala who had earlier abandoned his family and left Khandava forest to live with his second wife "Lapita" was instrumental in convincing Agnideva to save his estranged family from the conflagration.
+Mandapala who had earlier abandoned his family and left Khandava forest to live with his second wife Lapita, was instrumental in convincing Agni to save his estranged family from the conflagration.
 Takshaka's wife sacrificed her life to save her son Ashvasena, who later attempted to kill Arjuna during the Kurukshetra war by placing himself on one of Karna's special arrows.
 Takshaka later avenged the death of his relatives by becoming the reason of the death of Arjuna's grandson, Parikshit.

 Related places

 The following regions are regarded to be associated with this forest, according to popular belief:

-The Chhapadeshwar Mahadev Mandir in Kharkhoda, Haryana was the part of Khandav Van.
+The Chhapadeshwar Mahadev Mandir in Kharkhoda, Haryana, was the part of Khandav Van.

-The Khanda village in Kharkhoda tehsil of Sonipat district in Haryana state was named after the Khandava Forest.
+The Khanda village, in Kharkhoda tehsil of Sonipat district, in Haryana state, was named after the Khandava Forest.